 [Photo: Digital Drum, a solar-powered computer kiosk, comes loaded with educational content.
 It is made of locally available oil drums and built to be durable against the elements]

-When it comes to climate action the role of the government both at the national and the local level cannot be understated, nor can the focus on children as the future generation who are going to inherit these challenges.
+When it comes to climate action the role of the government cannot be understated, nor can the focus on children as the future generation.
 The best time for them to understand how integral the relevant changes and investments required are, is now.
-They need to learn what climate change is and what they can do about it in a language they can understand; as their values and who they are going to become takes shape.
+They need to learn what climate change is and what they can do about it in a language they can understand; as their values and who they are to become takes shape.
 Distilling down climate science and its implications to children should be a priority.
 However, they are not the only group within Generation Z that require specific socio-political attention.

 Communications Associate, ISNAD-Africa